-Miss Leonore Simonsen, soprano solo-ist, made a change in her number.
-In-stead of the "Mad Scene from 'Lucia' she chose to give the "Aria" from "Eam-son and Delilah" by "t.
-Jacus, and as an ancore.
-Testi's farewell song, "Good-Bye."
+Miss Leonore Simonsen, soprand Solo-ist, made a change in her number.
+In-stead of the "Mad Scene from 'Lucia'' she chose to give the "Aria" from "Eam-son and Delilah" by 44.
+Jacus, and as 507 Ancore.
+Tosti's farewell song, "Good-Bye."
 Miss Simonsen has an excellent soprano, voice of natural tone and wide register.

-The final number before intermission was Sousa's "Songs of Grace and Songs of Glery," a medley of religious hymns, well-known to every one.
-They are gracefully woven together and give that for the various instruments in the churches the church regard tones.
-This recattation is the only one if he kind Sousa ever wrote and is therefore distinctive in Jousa's maste, it was well-liked by the audience.
+The final number before intermission The final number before intermission was Sousa's "Songs of Grace and Songs of Glery," a medley of religious hymns, well-known to every one.
+They are grace-fully woven together and give ulay for "he various instruments in the calution of the phusch ergan strund, torges.
+This becaution is the only one if the kind Sousa ever wrote and is therefore dis-tinctive in Jousa's music.
+It was well-liked by the audience.
+Following a short intermission there

-Following a short intermission there was presented another rhapsody, "The Southern," a new medley study by Hosner, comprising a number of familiar airs of the Southland woven together in striking manner and admirably depicting The final number before intermission striking manner and admirably depicting the subject.
-This number was so well re-ceived that Mr. Sousa was induced to present another encore and, this time, he led his versatile band into the lilting and popular strains of "Good Bye Girls, I'm Through" and with a succession of variations that tickled the audience immensely.
+Following a short intermission there was presented another rhapsody, 'The Southern,' a new medley study by Hos-ner, comprising a number of -familiar airs of the Southland woven together in within more than the study of the study of the southland striking manner and admirably depicting the subject.
+This number was so well re-ceived that Mr. Sousa was induced to ceived that Mr. Sousa was induced to present another encore and, this time, he led his versatile band into the lilting and jopular strains of "Good Bye Girls, I'm Through" and with a succession of varia-tions that tickled the audience immense-ly.
 Sousa, with his baton, directed the changes from one part of the band to the other, the oboe piping out the comically sad phrase and then the tuba, and so on all around the circle.
-It was another ilall around the circle.
-It was another illustration of the possibilities that lie in a popular song, when handled by such as a popular song, when handled by such as organization as Sousa's.
-The climax in popular music was reached when a second encore was given, Claypoole's "Ragging the Scale," and this piece received the greatest applause of any during the program.
-Sousa led his band up and down the titillating raggedy-fugue in a manner that set feet shuffling and bodies swaying in the seats and played the changes of the tune from part to part of changes of the tune from part to part of his responsive human instrument in a manner that suggested super-ragtime
+It was another ilall around the errcle.
+It was another il-lustration of the possibilities that lie in a popular song, when handled by such as a popular song, when handled by such as organization as Sousa's.
+The climax in popular music was reached when a sec-cud encore was given, Claypoole's "Rag-ging the Scale," and this piece received the greatest applause of any during the program.
+Sousa led his band up and down the titillating raggedy-fugue in a manner that set feet shulling and bodies swaying in the seats and played the changes of the tune from part to part of changes of the tune from part to part of his responsive buman instrument in a manner that suggested super-ragtime melody

 Melody.

-A sudden contrast was furnished here in a harp solo, "Annie Laurie" by Tollman, played in original variations by Joseph Marthage, the accomplished harpist of the band.
-He followed it with an encore, "Men of Harlech," another rousing Scotch tune, both of these pieces being enthusiastically received.
+A sudden contrast was furnished here in a harp solo, "Annie Laurie" by Toll-man, played in original variations by Joseph Marthage, the accomplished harpist of the band.
+He followed it with an encore, "Men of Harlech," another rousing Scotch tune, both of these pieces being entlusiastically received.
 Sousa's brand new march, "The Boy Scouts of America," for which the 75 Scouts in the orchestra seats had been